philemonnwanne/docker-on-steroids/docs/nerdy-installation.md

 - Create the directory where you want to initialize the vagrant configuration file

 ## Initializing the Vagrant configuration file
-- Naviagate into the directory created in step 2 by running `cd directory-name`
+- Naviagate into the directory you created in the previous step by running `cd directory-name`
 - While in that directory run `touch Vagrantfile` which creates a Vagrantfile
-- Copy the contents of my [vagrantfile](Vagrantfile) into yours, it should look just like the image below👇🏾
+- Copy the contents of my [Vagrantfile](Vagrantfile) into yours, it should look just like the image below👇🏾

 ![vagrant-config-image](https://github.com/philemonnwanne/docker-on-steroids/blob/main/images/vagrant-config.png)